imixs/imixs-office-archetype/README.md

 1. From the main menue choose 'File -> New -> other'
 2. Select 'Maven -> Maven Project' and click next
 3. Leave the default creation setup and click next again
-4. Now search for the Imixs archetype by entering 'com.imixs.workflow'.
+4. Now search for the Imixs archetype by entering 'org.imixs.workflow'.
 Eclipse will search the repository for the latest archetype
 5. Click next to setup your project, choose a groupID and artifactID
 6. Click finish to create the project